 Germany has a very strong belief in unifying learning and research.
-Binding by this belief system, most educational institutions in Germany offer a dual education pattern with strong emphasis on apprenticeships and training programs.
-The education system in Germany abides by the fact that such an all round learning experience will give students a sense of collective responsibility and practicality that drives the path of innovation and progress.
+Binding by this belief system, most educational institutions in Germany offers a dual education pattern with strong emphasis on apprenticeships and training programs.
+The education system in Germany abides by the fact that such a great learning experience will give students a sense of collective responsibility and practicality that drives the path of innovation and progress.

 In a more recent development, the German education system has begun integrating the policies of the Bologna Declaration.
 This has paved the way for a more global and world-recognized education format, which makes education in Germany all the more viable and interesting.
 A great way to experience this interesting educational format is by engaging in summer exchange programs.

 Educational institutions and organizations in Germany collaborate with institutions and organizations of other countries to offer their respective students a world-wide experience of knowledge enhancement.
 Select students from member countries travel to Germany during their summer vacation and engage in special learning sessions ranging from a couple of days to a few weeks.
 These may include research- programs and lesson modules across a variety of subjects - from science to fine arts - replete with travel schedules across the continent.

 |Type of program ||Average Fee ||Time ||Subjects ||Eligibility ||Scholarships ||Living Arrangement|

 |German Academic Exchange Service (DAAD) Summer Academy, in collaboration with the American Fulbright Commission at the Leipzig University

 ||Funded by the German Fulbright Commission & DAAD

 ||Understanding the German educational system at the school level, vocational training and higher education, besides understand the teaching of German as a Foreign Language.

 ||Minimum GPA of 2.75.
 4 semesters of study in Spanish language at the college level.
 Minimum score of 60 in the online placement examination.